inflatablefriends/lastfm/doc/contributing.md

 So if I wanted to work on the method ```track.getSimilar``` I would:

-1. Create the [GetSimilarTracksCommand](https://github.com/inflatablefriends/lastfm/blob/master/src/IF.Lastfm.Core/Api/Commands/TrackApi/GetSimilarTracksCommand.cs) class in /src/IF.Lastfm.Core/Api/Commands/TrackApi
+1. Create the [GetSimilarCommand](/src/IF.Lastfm.Core/Api/Commands/Track/GetSimilarCommand.cs) class in /src/IF.Lastfm.Core/Api/Commands/Track
 2. Subclass GetAsyncCommandBase<T> because the documentation says the method does not need authentication.
 T will be a PageResponse<LastTrack> because the method returns a list of tracks.
-3. Add a GetSimilarTracks method on the TrackApi class
+3. Add a GetSimilar method on the TrackApi class
-4. Use the Syro dev tool to collect responses for: (page 0, limit 1), (page 0, limit 20) and a track which doesn't have similar responses
+4. Use the Syro dev tool to collect responses for: (page 0, limit 1), (page 0, limit 20) and a failure case, i.e. when a track which doesn't have similar responses.
+The failure case might be hard to find for some methods, when this is the case the test doesn't matter too much so you may skip it.
 5. Create a class in the unit test project, and test the command execution with each of the sample responses.

 Once all your tests pass and the project builds, commit your work to your repo, then send a pull request.